Teradata/product-help/IMC/Tickets/Tickets.md

 1. At **Request Type**, select **Report a Problem/Open an Incident**.
 1. At **Impact**, select:

      - **Critical** for S1 incidents, where a production system is down or degraded and needs immediate attention.
 Critical tickets require Teradata to contact you immediately.
 If you're not available, Teradata downgrades the incident.
+If you submit an S1 incident, Teradata contacts appropriate escalation personnel.
+If they aren't available, Teradata changes the incident to S2.

      - **Significant** when a production system is operational but a problem is causing a severe impact.
 Also select this when a non-production system is down.
      - **Minor** for all other incidents.